MicrosoftDocs/win32/desktop-src/WmiSdk/swbemproperty-cimtype.md

 ---
-Description: 'The CIMType property of the SWbemProperty object is an integer that can be used to determine the CIM type of this property.
-This property is read-only.'
+Description: The CIMType property of the SWbemProperty object is an integer that can be used to determine the CIM type of this property.
+This property is read-only.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'fb570ba4-6ce3-4131-8088-2761110033ba'
+ms.assetid: fb570ba4-6ce3-4131-8088-2761110033ba
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemProperty.CIMType property'
+title: SWbemProperty.CIMType property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemProperty.CIMType property